-4. Authorising Officer (See definition B2 above)
+4. Authorising Officer Process

-4.1 In order to appoint an authorising officer an application must be made in writing to the Surveillance Monitoring Officer and the application must be approved in writing by the Council Solicitor as Council Monitoring Officer.
+- a.
+In order to appoint an authorising officer, an application must be made in writing to the Surveillance Monitoring Officer and Borough Solicitor. - b.
 Only those who can demonstrate that they have received the appropriate training and/or had operational experience in the use of the procedures during the course of their employment shall be eligible.
-After proper appointment the name shall be placed upon a Flow Chart on the Council's intranet site and that shall be evidence of the appointment having taken place.
+After proper appointment, the name shall be placed upon a Flow Chart on the

+Council's intranet site and that shall be evidence of the appointment having taken place.
 At the moment that is not necessary.

-- 4.2 In order to ensure that an Authorising Officer is equipped with the relevant experience and knowledge to enable them to grant authorisations, where an Authorising Officer is newly appointed, the Surveillance Monitoring Officer should be consulted and should approve the authorisation prior to the surveillance commencing. - 4.3 Every application must be properly scrutinised by the Authorising Officer and any applications he considers must be refused must be notified to the Surveillance Monitoring Officer in the way prescribed in para A11 above and para I 3.
-1. 8 below. - 4.4 Since 1 November 2012 all officer proposals have to be endorsed by the authorising officer and then approved by the Magistrates sitting in the Magistrates' Court.
-Applications for approval should be made through the legal department.

-To obtain this approval the officer requesting the authority must apply to the Magistrates' Court in person for such approval, taking to Court four copies of the officer approved authority for endorsement by the Magistrates Court and which authority should be duly certified as approved on each of the four copies.

-No action may be taken in reliance upon the authorisation unless and until the Court has approved the authority and it has been so endorsed.
+- c.
+In order to ensure that an Authorising Officer is equipped with the relevant experience and knowledge to enable them to grant authorisations, where an Authorising Officer is newly appointed, the Surveillance Monitoring Officer should be consulted and should approve the authorisation prior to the surveillance commencing. - d.
+Every application must be properly scrutinised by the Authorising Officer and any applications they consider must be refused must be notified to the Surveillance Monitoring Officer in the way prescribed. - e.
+Since 1 November 2012, all officer proposals have to be endorsed by the authorising officer and then approved by the Magistrates sitting in the Magistrates' Court.
+Applications for approval should be made through the legal department. - f.
+To obtain this approval, the officer requesting the authority must apply to the Magistrates' Court in person for such approval, taking to Court four copies of the officer approved authority for endorsement by the Magistrates Court and which authority should be duly certified as approved on each of the four copies. - g.
+No action may be taken in reliance upon the authorisation unless and until the Court has approved the authority and it has been so endorsed. - h.
 Any application for an extension of the authority must be approved by the authorising officer and the Court in the same way.
-No action should be carried out outside of the approved authority.
+No action should be carried out outside of the approved authority. - i.
+The authorisation process involves the following steps: